Table of Contents

 #define CFG_TUD_ENDPOINT0_SIZE 64

-// how many interfaces of the class are enabled.
+// Enables 2 interfaces of class CDC

 #define CFG_TUD_CDC 2